hatena75/ProxyVerifier_QVS/gsc/Documentation/index.rst

    Defines Linux distribution to be used to build Gramine in.
 This distro should match the distro of the supplied Docker image; otherwise the results may be unpredictable.
-Currently supported distros are Ubuntu 20.04, Ubuntu 21.04, Ubuntu 22.04, Ubuntu 23.04, Debian 10, Debian 11, Debian 12, CentOS 8, Red Hat Universal Base Image (UBI) 8 and Red Hat Universal Base Image (UBI) 8 minimal.
+Currently supported distros are Ubuntu 20.04, Ubuntu 21.04, Ubuntu 22.04, Ubuntu 23.04, Debian 10, Debian 11, Debian 12, CentOS 8, CentOS Stream 9, Red Hat Universal Base Image (UBI) 8, Red Hat Universal Base Image (UBI) 9, Red Hat Universal Base Image (UBI) 8 minimal, Red Hat Universal Base Image 9 minimal and SUSE Linux Enterprise Server 15.

    Default value is ``auto`` which means GSC automatically detects the distro of the supplied Docker image.
 Users also have the option to provide one of